columnar-tech/dbc/docs/guides/driver_list.md

 [drivers.mysql]
 ```

-When run, the `add` command automatically checks that a driver matching the pattern exists in the driver index and will fail if a matching driver can't be found.
+When run, the `add` command automatically checks that a driver matching the pattern exists in the [driver registry](../concepts/driver_registry.md) and will fail if a matching driver can't be found.

 !!! note